Benzoin96485/Benzoin96485.github.io/_pages/about.md

 # 📖 Educations

-- *2023.09 - ???*, Ph.
+- *2023.09 - 2028.06 (Expectation)*, Ph.
 D. student, Department of Chemistry, Massachusetts Institute of Technology.
 - *2019.09 - 2023.07*, Peking University.
   - B. Sc. in Chemistry, College of Chemistry and Molecular Engineering.
   - B. Sc. (double degree) in Intelligence Science and Technology, School of Electrical Engineering and Computer Science.